MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 > [!IMPORTANT]
 > Message extensions plugins for API plugins are in limited private preview.

-Besides the common guidelines, there are specific guidelines for API plugins in Copilot.
+Besides the Teams Store validation guidelines and common guidelines, there are specific guidelines for API plugins in Copilot.
 It must ensure the following validations:

 | Action | Reason |
 | --- | --- |